idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Two applications aim to make it easy to install Windows programs in such separate locations:

 - [CrossOver](https://www.codeweavers.com/): The company CodeWeavers markets CrossOver specifically for running Microsoft Office and other major Windows applications.
 It is a commercial software which builds upon Wine.
-- [PlayOnLinux](playonlinux.com/): Currently under heavy development and transition, PlayOnLInux is the free pendent to CrossOver.
+- [PlayOnLinux](playonlinux.com/): Currently under heavy development and transition, PlayOnLInux is the free pendant to CrossOver.

 Some examples of useful translation-related applications that run well on Linux via Wine (mostly PlayOnLinux and Crossover) are the following:
 - Microsoft Office 2010, 2013 and 2016, Grammarly office add-in, [XBench](https://www.xbench.net/index.php/download), [AnyCount](https://www.anycount.com/) and [Glossary Converter](http://www.cerebus.de/glossaryconverter/).
 For the GUI Windows version of [LF Aligner](https://sourceforge.net/projects/aligner/) (with a nice interface for splitting-merging aligned segments), just run it with Wine.
 Same goes for [TMLookup](http://www.farkastranslations.com/tmlookup.php), an open source tool to search bilingual and multilingual text databases (translation memories) and glossaries.

-Many Windows programs that require specific versions of .NET framework can be installed succesfully after installing these first.
-Tip: Trial versions can be easily reinstalled, since you can create separate machines with a few clicks.
+Many Windows programs that require specific versions of the .NET framework can be installed successfully after installing these first.
+Tip: Trial versions can be easily reinstalled since you can create separate machines with a few clicks.

 ### Through a Windows Virtual Machine (VM)